marthacj/HP_Sus_Sys_3/README.md

 **npm install -g @grnsft/if-plugins npm install -g @grnsft/if-unofficial-plugins**

-The system will automatically generate and run customised manifest files per user upload.

 5. Next the llama3 model from Ollama is needed.
 If you are on Windows OS, the executable is already included in this directory.
 Skip to 5.b

 5.a If you are on MacOS, please go here https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server to download the ollama.bin model and move it into the app folder in this directory.
+IMPORTANT: When moving the application's directory, it may lose its executable status.
+You will need to cd into the app directory, and run chmod +x ollama.
+The application will check this and do so if it has not been done manually, but it is better if done by the user.

 Next, run the command:

-   **./app/ollama pull llama3**
+   **.(/app)/ollama pull llama3**

 5.b On Windows, run: